-4. TRASH AND PARKING.
+TRASH AND PARKING.

-- (a) All garbage and trash containers and oil and gas tanks must be placed and maintained and so constructed as to render the contents thereof hidden from view from adjoining properties.
-No garbage or trash shall be placed anywhere except in containers as aforesald. - The parking or storage of automobiles and other motor vehicles except upon paved areas or grass areas specifically provided for that purposed is prohibited. - (c) The parking or storage of boats and boat trailers, campers, trailers or other vehicles upon any lands in the PROPERTY is prohibited except in spaces expressly provided for same. - (d) Only vahicles bearing current license and registration tags and inspection certificates, as required pursuant to state law, shall be permitted to be parked or stored on any lands within the PROPERTY.
+(a) All garbage and trash containers and oil and gas tanks must be placed and maintained and so constructed as to render the contents thereof hidden from view from adjoining properties.
+No garbage of trash shall be placed anywhere except in containers as aforesaid.

+s .

+vehicles except upon paved areas or grass areas specifically provided for that purposed is prohibited.

+(c) The parking or storage of boats and boat trailers, campers, trailers or other vehicles upon any lands in the PROPERTY is prohibited except in spaces expressly provided for same.

+(d) Only whicles bearing current license and registration tags and inspection certificates, as required pursuant to state law, shall be permitted to be parked or stored on any lands within the PROPERTY.